🚀 Getting Started

 6 min read

 Enterprise workspaces can require employees to sign in with your corporate identity provider (IdP).
-FuseIQ uses WorkOS under the hood — the same layer trusted by regulated SaaS vendors — so IT keeps control of passwords, MFA, and offboarding.
+FuseIQ enterprise SSO uses industry-standard SAML/OIDC — the same approach trusted by regulated SaaS vendors — so IT keeps control of passwords, MFA, and offboarding.

 Why teams enable SSO